DanielHe4rt/tribalwars-bot/README.md

 ## :computer: Technologies

- chose to use Lumen because I work with the framework on a daily basis, so it makes a lot easier.
+I chose to use Lumen because I work with the framework on a daily basis, so it makes a lot easier.
+Here is the most important about the code:

 - Artisan Console<br>
 Used to make the interface and display all the game data on the console.
 Basically the I/O of the application.